Dmitri Shostakovich: Youth

-On 20 March 1925, Shostakovich's music was played in Moscow for the first time, in a program which also included works by his friend Vissarion Shebalin.
+On 20 March 1925, Shostakovich's music was played in Moscow for the first time, in a program that also included works by his friend Vissarion Shebalin.
 To the composer's disappointment, the critics and public there received his music coolly.
 During his visit to Moscow, Mikhail Kvadri introduced him to Mikhail Tukhachevsky, who helped the composer find accommodation and work there, and sent a driver to take him to a concert in "a very stylish automobile".

 Shostakovich's musical breakthrough was the First Symphony, written as his graduation piece at the age of 19.
-Initially, Shostakovich aspired only to perform it privately with the conservatory orchestra and prepared to conduct the scherzo himself.
-By late 1925, Malko agreed to conduct its premiere with the Leningrad Philharmonic Orchestra after Steinberg and Shostakovich's friend Boleslav Yavorsky brought the symphony to his attention.
+Initially Shostakovich aspired to perform it only privately with the conservatory orchestra, and prepared to conduct the scherzo himself.
+By late 1925, Malko had agreed to conduct its premiere with the Leningrad Philharmonic Orchestra after Steinberg and Shostakovich's friend Boleslav Yavorsky brought the symphony to his attention.
 On 12 May 1926, Malko led the premiere of the symphony; the audience received it enthusiastically, demanding an encore of the scherzo.
 Thereafter, Shostakovich regularly celebrated the date of his symphonic debut.

 Early career

 After graduation, Shostakovich embarked on a dual career as concert pianist and composer, but his dry keyboard style was often criticized.
-Shostakovich maintained a heavy performance schedule until 1930; after 1933, he performed only his own compositions.
+Shostakovich maintained a heavy performance schedule until 1930; after 1933 he performed only his own compositions.
 Along with Yuri Bryushkov, Grigory Ginzburg, Lev Oborin, and Josif Shvarts, he was among the Soviet contestants in the inaugural I International Chopin Piano Competition in Warsaw in 1927.
 Bogdanov-Berezhovsky later remembered:

 Natan Perelman, who heard Shostakovich play his Chopin programs before he went to Warsaw, said that his "anti-sentimental" playing, which eschewed rubato and extreme dynamic contrasts, was unlike anything he had ever heard.
 Arnold Alschwang called Shostakovich's playing "profound and lacking any salon-like mannerisms."

 Shostakovich was stricken with appendicitis on the opening day of the competition, but his condition improved by the time of his first performance on 27 January 1927.
 (He had his appendix removed on 25 April.)
 According to Shostakovich, his playing found favor with the audience.
 He persisted into the final round of the competition but ultimately earned only a diploma, no prize; Oborin was declared the winner.
 Shostakovich was upset about the result but for a time resolved to continue a career as performer.
 While recovering from his appendectomy in April 1927, Shostakovich said he was beginning to reassess those plans:

 After the competition, Shostakovich and Oborin spent a week in Berlin.
 There he met the conductor Bruno Walter, who was so impressed by Shostakovich's First Symphony that he conducted its first performance outside Russia later that year.
 Leopold Stokowski led the American premiere the next year in Philadelphia and also made the work's first recording.